Nonqualified stock options (NQSOs) are also known as nonstatutory stock options. You report NQSO income differently than you report income from these:

 To learn more, see Publication 525: Taxable and Nontaxable Income at www.irs.gov.

 However, the option might have a readily determinable market value.
 If so, you’ll have to recognize income when you receive the option.
 Options traded in an open market have readily determinable market values.
 (Ex: New York Stock Exchange)

 When you exercise your options, you'll have W-2 income equal to the difference between:

 The stock’s fair market value on the date you exercised your options

-Your employer will include that amount in the Form W-2 they send you.
-The amount will be in box 1, and the code “V” will be in box 12.
+Your employer will include that amount on your W-2, box 1.
+The code “V” will be in box 12.

-Since the difference between the option price and the fair market value when you exercised your option is included in your W-2 income, you'll have already paid taxes on it.
-The basis of the stock is the fair market value of the stock on the date you exercised the options:
+The difference between the option price and the fair market value when you exercised your option is included in your W-2 income.
+So, you'll have already paid taxes on it.
+The basis of the stock is the fair market value of the stock on the date you exercised the options.

-As with qualified stock options, you can often do a paperless transaction in which you exercise your NQSOs and sell the stock at the same time.
-Even though you perform only 1 transaction, it’s really 2 transactions: You exercised your options and then you sold the stock.
+You can often do a paperless transaction in which you exercise your NQSOs and sell the stock at the same time.
+Even though you perform only one transaction, it’s really two transactions: You exercised your options, and you sold the stock.